TEJASDUTTA/TEJASDUTTA/README.md

 <h1> Welcome ❗️❗️❗️</h1>
-My name is Tejas Dutta and I'm a 3rd year student at Indian Institue of Information Technology, Allahabad.
+My name is Tejas Dutta and I'm a final year student at Indian Institue of Information Technology, Allahabad.
 You can find me on <a href="https://linkedin.com/in/tejas-dutta-917343200" target="blank">
     LinkedIn</a>.
 I'm a passionate learner who is always willing to learn and work across different technologies and domains.

  I am a full stack web-developer.